Plymouth Marine Laboratory

 Plymouth Marine Laboratory (abbreviated as PML) is a marine research organization and registered charity based in the city of Plymouth, England.
 It is a partner of the UK Research & Innovation's Natural Environment Research Council (NERC).
-PML's chair is Janice Timberlake, its chief executive is Prof. Icarus Allen and its patron is the film-maker James Cameron.
+PML's chair is Nigel Godefroy, its chief executive is Prof. Icarus Allen and its patron is the film-maker James Cameron.

 Research and capability

 Research activity at PML broadly investigates global-scale issues of climate change and sustainability.
 PML's core capabilities are centred around biogeochemistry and systems science, ecosystem health and human health, and sustainable development and biodiversity.
 It has particular capacity around Earth observation, ecosystem modelling, microbial ecology, Blue biotechnology, socioeconomics and policy advice.